PratikshaChoudhary/tic-tac-toe/README.md

 # tic-tac-toe
- A tic tac toe game between a human and computer.
+ A tic tac toe game between a to player.